The Fragility of Consciousness — illustration

 System Overload

-The ward’s final cycle began with an infection.
-A new patient, a shadow of invasive normalcy, slithered into the adjacent bed.
-Her phone—a glossy black parasite—became a perpetual extension of her arm, its camera eye locked on my face like a predator sizing up prey.
-Its unblinking eye recorded my every twitch, every shallow breath.
+The ward's final cycle begins with an infection.
+A new patient, a shadow of invasive normalcy, slithers into the adjacent bed.
+Her phone, a glossy black parasite, becomes a perpetual extension of her arm, its camera eye locked on my face like a predator sizing up prey.
+Its unblinking eye records my every twitch, every shallow breath.

 Amateur surveillance.
 Corporate-grade dread.
 My last hours caged in concrete, meticulously documented for some unseen archive.

-3 was late.
-My calls bled into voicemail purgatory, each unanswered ring a neural flatline.
-He abandoned you, hissed the walls.
-I cocooned myself in scratchy sheets, bracing for the system’s cold reclaim.
+3 is late.
+My calls bleed into voicemail purgatory, each unanswered ring a neural flatline.
+He abandoned you, hisses the wall.
+I cocoon myself in scratchy sheets, bracing for the system's cold reclaim.

 Then, a voice.
 "Covid test.
 Your ride's here."
 A jolt of electric hope.

-"Right," I emerged like a shot, my voice a thin blade.
+"Right," I emerge like a shot, my voice a thin blade.
 "And if I'm positive, you'll just re-route my friend, won't you?"

-The GPS rerouted our path home.
+The GPS reroutes our path home.
 Unfamiliar roads.
-I asked nothing.
-The system had its reasons, and I was learning not to question them.
+I ask nothing.
+The system has its reasons, and I am learning not to question them.

-We stopped by the roadside for a sandwich, the fresh air a strange, heavy blanket.
-Away from the walls, perched on a sun-drenched bench, I downloaded everything to 3.
-The children, the network, the exploitation—each fragmented piece of the truth I'd pieced together.
-His face, usually so composed, shifted, betraying a flicker of horror.
+We stop by the roadside for a sandwich, the fresh air a strange, heavy blanket.
+Away from the walls, perched on a sun-drenched bench, I download everything to 3.
+The children, the network, the exploitation, each fragmented piece of the truth I have pieced together.
+His face, usually so composed, shifts, betraying a flicker of horror.

-Back home, we ritualistically unloaded the groceries, the mundane act a stark contrast to the information now pulsing between us.
+Back home, we ritualistically unload the groceries, the mundane act a stark contrast to the information now pulsing between us.
 A walk, a drink at the familiar bar.
-A whisper from the next table—seemingly random words that formed a pattern only I would recognize.
-They were watching.
-They were confirming: from now on, my work would be remote.
+A whisper from the next table, seemingly random words that form a pattern only I would recognize.
+They are watching.
+They are confirming: from now on, my work will be remote.
 Remote work now.
 Virtual surveillance.
-The network no longer needed me in the field.
+The network no longer needs me in the field.

-12 appeared.
-I downloaded the basics—laundry, hospital, the whole nightmare.
-Then: “That autism association you sent me to?
+12 appears.
+I download the basics, laundry, hospital, the whole nightmare.
+Then: "That autism association you sent me to?
 They said I overshared, wanted to control my money and ship me off to care for old people."

-A rare, unscripted reaction to how badly her suggestion had gone.
+A rare, unscripted reaction to how badly her suggestion has gone.

-Dinner was a feast, a blur of rich flavors and flickering PC light.
-We spoke of The Whole, of the opposing side, their digital wars and bio-engineered horrors.
-All the while, the dizziness persisted—a constant system lag, pulling me in and out of phase with reality like a network with poor connection.
+Dinner is a feast, a blur of rich flavors and flickering PC light.
+We speak of The Whole, of the opposing side, their digital wars and bio-engineered horrors.
+All the while, the dizziness persists, a constant system lag, pulling me in and out of phase with reality like a network with poor connection.
 Disassociating.
 My own neural ghosting.

-The following day, a pilgrimage to the town: new shoes, a fresh phone—tools for a monitored existence.
+The following day, a pilgrimage to the town: new shoes, a fresh phone, tools for a monitored existence.
+Equipment for the next iteration.

-Passing the Handsome Man's house, my vision fractured—pixels scrambling like broken code—
+Passing the Handsome Man's house, my vision fractures, pixels scrambling like broken code.

 ERROR 404: REALITY NOT FOUND